dochihung2909/Lofi.co-React-App/README.md

 # Getting Started with Lofi.co React App

 This project was created by HungTS.
 I cloned this website to share with my friend and practice ReactJS library to create SPA website.
-This is a website for who want to study with lofi music, it also supports with Spotify and Youtube music `(In common)`.
+This is a website for who want to study with lofi music, it also supports with Spotify and Youtube music `(Coming soon 🔮🔮)`.
 Have a nice day 👌👌👌

 ## Available Scripts